-In this article, we will show you how to track SEO changes on your WordPress site so you can regularly monitor improvements or declines in your site’s search engine rankings.
+In this article, we’ll show you how to track SEO changes easily on your WordPress site.
+You’ll learn how to monitor improvements or declines in your search engine rankings.

 Why Track SEO Changes in WordPress?